i-c-grant/ni-meister-gedi-biomass/README.md

 ## NMBIM Module Overview

-The `nmbim` module is a Python package designed for processing GEDI (Global Ecosystem Dynamics Investigation) waveform data.
-It provides a flexible framework for applying various algorithms to GEDI waveforms, with a focus on the Ni-Meister Biomass Index model.
-Here's an overview of its structure and capabilities:
+The `nmbim` module is a Python module with classes designed to facilitate processing GEDI (Global Ecosystem Dynamics Investigation) waveform data, especially at the L1B (waveform) level.
+It provides a flexible framework for applying various algorithms to GEDI waveforms; currently, it implements the Ni-Meister Biomass Index model.

 ### Key Components: